relink2013/Helpful-Nextcloud-Stuff/README.md

  - `nvidia-tf-install.md`
 	 - This is a guide on how to get Tensorflow GPU working with Recognize in Nextcloud.
  - `nvidia-tf-auto.sh`
 	 - This is a script to setup CUDA, cuDNN, Tensorflow, and TensorRT for you to use with Recognize in Nextcloud.
 It's currently UNTESTED.
-If you try it please let me know the result.
+If you try it please create an issue describing if it worked or not with any relevant info.